 Natural Approach to Sleep Problems – Twin Cities, MN

-Most of us have experienced trouble sleeping at one time or another.
+Many of us experience trouble sleeping at one time or another.
 Usually it’s due to stress, travel, illness, or other temporary interruptions to your normal routine.
 But if sleep problems are a regular occurrence and interfere with your daily life, you may be suffering from a sleep disorder.
 Sleep disorders cause more than just daytime sleepiness.
 They can take a serious toll on your mental and physical health, leading to memory problems, weight gain, and impacting your energy, and mood.
 Each night during deep REM sleep our brain coordinates the production of new cells throughout the body.
 Lack of sleep will result in poor quality cell production.
 As a result our bodies age quicker.

 We all have an internal biological clock that regulates our 24-hour sleep-wake cycle, also known as our circadian rhythms.
 Light is the primary cue that influences circadian rhythms.
 At night, when there is less light, your brain triggers the release of melatonin, a hormone that makes you sleepy.
 When the sun comes up in the morning, the brain tells the body that it’s time to wake up.

 When your circadian rhythms are disrupted or thrown off, you may feel groggy, disoriented, and sleepy at inconvenient times.
 Circadian rhythms have been linked to a variety or sleeping problems and sleep disorders, as well as depression, bipolar disorder, and seasonal affective disorder (the winter blues).

 Melatonin (blue) is produced naturally by the pineal gland (purple) at night-time indicated by light entering the eyes (left), and by the arrow showing the melatonin secretion signal sent by the optic nerve to the pineal gland once darkness has fallen.